Processed World: Themes

 The magazine is about the absurdity and futility of modern employment practices in which a large number of college-educated people are often forced to seek temporary work with no employee benefits.
 The magazine details the subversive attitudes and sense of humor required for workers to be able to get through the day when forced to perform dull, degrading and boring work as wage slaves doing modern office work such as working as a computer programmer, word processor, call center operator, data entry operator, telemarketer or file clerk.

 Contributors

 Writers that have had work published by the magazine include founder Carlsson, Manning, Chris Winks, Denis Hayes, Greg Williamson, Jim Swanson, Fred Rinne, Adam Cornford, John Norton, Jesse Drew, and Donna Kossy and many more.
-The magazine featured cartoons by artists such as Tom Tomorrow, Melinda Gebbie, Ted Rall, Jay Kinney, and Paul Mavrides.
+The magazine featured art and cartoons by artists such as Tom Tomorrow, Melinda Gebbie, Ted Rall, Jay Kinney, Freddie Baer, and Paul Mavrides.

 Many of the magazine's contributors, such as Dan Perkins, e.g. "Tom Tomorrow," adopted pseudonyms to avoid retribution from potential employers.